 by Alison Triffett, Administration Assistant

-Personal branding is a part of life, whether you are aware of it or not – and it’s important!
+Having a strong personal brand is a part of life, whether you are aware of it or not – and it’s important!
 It’s something that needs to be consciously developed as ultimately, it is defining the image you are projecting.

 Are you a Lawyer?
 Builder?
 Nurse?
 Photographer?
 It doesn’t matter who you are or what you do, if you want to make your mark and be recognised in your field – or perhaps be better understood – you need to understand and develop your own personal brand.